Harry Potter belongs to J.K. Rowling, not me.

 "What's that got to do with Quidditch?"
 Ron asked.

-Sighing, his sister said, "I'm sure there'll be a Quidditch book there."
+Sighing, his sister replied, "I'm sure there'll be a Quidditch book there."

 "Oh, okay.
 I'll announce it."